Your baby’s first Halloween is a truly significant milestone!

 Your baby’s costume should be:

-- Adequate to the weather, so your baby is not too cold or too hot if you decide to take her on a stroll in costume (and you will want to!)
+- Weather Appropriate: So that your baby is not too cold or too hot if you decide to take them on a stroll in their adorable costume (and you will want to!)

 Plan a Halloween Photoshoot